A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Experiments and Results

-Since we focus on the top-N recommendation problem, it is unreasonable to compare with those for rating prediction task, such as SVD++ \cite{Koren2008} or TrustSVD \cite{Guo2015c}.
-On this account, we select several state-of-the-art algorithms as comparisons to evaluate our approach:
+Since we focus on the top-\textit{n} recommendation task, it is unsuitable to compare with the methods designed for rating prediction tasks, such as SVD++~\cite{41} and TrustSVD~\cite{42}.
+In this section, we compare the proposed CoDAE model with several state-of-the-art top-\textit{n} recommendation algorithms as following: